An open letter to April Rachor Broyles (Cubs fan):

 A history of success also has its sorrows.
 One more example of greatness among many greats ends up looking like mediocrity…the Yankees; reviewing their wins, page after page equals monotony.

 Boston; once they won, they lost their legacy just as the Cubs will lose their legacy if they win and I would never wish that on you, Chicago, the Cubs or the world.
 I would never wish you to be raped and robbed of your natural identity.

 So, dream of a Cub victory.
 By all means, imagine a World Series win.
 Wrap yourself in the warmth of that fantasy.
 Share it with your children and your children’s children in stories and letters and phone calls for years to come.
-Yearn, but leave winning to the imagination where it belongs and allow the Cubs their amazing, wondrous, spectacular and eternal legacy of loss for to do otherwise is to destroy them, their fans, baseball and all of America.
+Yearn, but leave winning to the imagination where it belongs and allow the Cubs their amazing, wondrous, spectacular and eternal legacy of loss for to do otherwise is to destroy them, their fans, baseball and the fabric of America.